regulla/okta.github.io/_source/_docs/how-to/creating-token-with-groups-claim.md

 * Create an OAuth 2.0 or OpenID Connect client with the [Apps API](/docs/api/resources/apps.html#request-example-8).
 In the instruction examples, the client ID is `0oabskvc6442nkvQO0h7`.
 * Create the groups that you wish to configure in the groups claim.
 In the instruction examples, we're configuring the `WestCoastDivision` group, and the group ID is `00gbso71miOMjxHRW0h7`.

-To create a groups claim, assign a group whitelist to your client app, and configure a groups claim that references the whitelist.
+To create a groups claim, assign a group whitelist to your client app, and configure a groups claim that references the whitelist using the following steps.

 > Note: You can perform Step One and Step Three in the user interface if you prefer.